 Corporate reactions to the raise of the minimum wage/guaranteed minimum salary of qualified staff

-Our brief analysis examines eight potential measures that can be reactions to the January 20181 raise of the minimum wage/guaranteed minimum salary for qualified staff.
+Our brief analysis examines the nine potential measures that can be reactions to the affects of the January 20191 raise of the minimum wage/guaranteed minimum salary for qualified staff.
 CEOs were asked to fill in the form below.

-- wages of those earning above the minimum wage are also increased to avoid wage tension
+- wages of those earning above the minimum wage are also increased to avoid wage pressure

 - planned staff recruitment is cancelled